 Respondents who have been working for five to nine years make approximately $41K per year on average.
 For those with one to four years of experience, median paychecks reach about $48K annually.
 Broken down by tenure, the largest share of HMSHost Corporation employees (38 percent) have 10-19 years of experience and earn $71K per year on average.

 First Aid Administrators receive bigger paychecks ($78K annually) than those without credentials.
 Becoming a Certified ServSafe Food Handler can certainly pay off here; those folks make around $40K on average.
 Regarding salaries and education, HMSHost Corporation pays those with a Bachelor's Degree the most — approximately $76K.

 In this role, the best-paying skill appears to be Project Management; individuals who claim it among their capabilities enjoy a higher median salary of $82K per year.
 A garden variety skill at HMSHost Corporation is People Management; roughly one in four of HMSHost Corporation's people use it regularly.
 Other skills in demand are Operations Management, Training, and Inventory Management.

 Benefits and Perks

-Two-fifths of employees have paid vacation, and only about one in three respondents can take paid time off for illness.
-A 401(k) program is available, and a fair number of workers use it to save for retirement.
-A strong majority of respondents report having health insurance, and a strong majority of employees report having dental coverage.
-Other privileges include life insurance, a subsidized cell phone, free drinks, and tuition reimbursement.
+38 percent have paid vacation, and only about 29 percent can take paid time off for illness.
+A fair number of respondents set aside retirement funds in an employer-sponsored 401(k).
+A strong majority of workers can count on health insurance, and a strong majority of survey participants have dental coverage as a benefit.
+The company also dishes out perks such as life insurance, tuition reimbursement, a subsidized cell phone, and free drinks.